temporalio/documentation/docs/java-starting-workflow-executions.md

 Asynchronous start initiates a workflow execution and immediately returns to the caller.
 This is the most common way to start workflows in production.

 Synchronous invocation starts a workflow and then waits for its completion.
-If the process (synchronous invocation) that started the workflow crashes or stops waiting, the workflow will continue execution.
-This is not very commonly found in production use.
+The started workflow will not rely on the invocation process and will continue executing even if the process crashed or was stopped.

 Asynchronous start:
 ```java